wairas/hsi-website/README.md

 # hsi-website
-Website for the Hyper-spectral Imaging Group at the University of Waikato.
+Website for the Hyperspectral Imaging Group at the University of Waikato.

 ## Content